 A forager gathers all accepted moves and picks the move which is the next step.
 Normally it picks the accepted move with the highest score.
-If several accepted moves have the highest score, one is picked randomly, weighted on their accept chance.
+If several accepted moves have the highest score, one is picked randomly.

 You can implement your own Forager, although the build-in forager should suffice for most needs.